mesosphere/mindthegap/README.md

 All images in the image bundle tar file will be pushed to the target OCI registry.

+Some registries (e.g. [zot](https://zotregistry.dev/) are strict about what media types they support.
+If you are pushing to a registry that only accepts OCI media types, then specify the `--force-oci-media-types` flag.
+This will internally convert any images that currently use Docker media types (`application/vnd.docker.*`) to OCI compatible media types (`application/vnd.oci.*`).
+Using the images via any container runtime does not change.

 #### Serving an image bundle

 **_This command is deprecated - see [Serving a bundle](#serving-a-bundle-supports-both-image-or-helm-chart)_**